SriVignesh-G/cover-page-design/README.md

 ![book cover output](./output.jpg)

 ## Result:
-The program is executed successfully.
+The Book cover page has been created successfully.